Andy4495/timex-sinclair-1000/README.md

 ### Regulator

-All the other TS1000 and ZX81 restoration articles discuss removing the 7805 voltage regulator and replacing it with a switching DC-DC converter (like at [Traco TSR 1-2450][30]).
-However, since everyone has a pile of 5V USB wall charger, why not just bypass the regulator circuit and power the board directly with a regulated 5V supply.
+All the other TS1000 and ZX81 restoration articles discuss removing the 7805 voltage regulator and replacing it with a switching DC-DC converter (like a [Traco TSR 1-2450][30]).
+However, since everyone has a pile of 5V USB wall charger, why not just bypass the regulator circuit and power the board directly with a regulated 5V supply?
 A 500 mA supply should be sufficient, but I ran across one reference that suggested that the TS1000 needs up to 700 mA.

 This requires a few modifications to the PCB: